liquid-books/data-analytics2/data-visualization-fundamentals/visualization-principles.md

 ---
-title: Principles of Effective Data Visualization
+title: Principles of Effective Visualization
 ---

-# Principles of Effective Data Visualization
+# Principles of Effective Visualization